mg-2m/studio-legacy-updates/iteration_march_001.md

 ## 2. Comprehensive Amharic Translation and Presentation

 ### 2.1.
-Requirement (A): Full UI Translation
+Requirement (A): Full UI Translation and Amharic-Only Output
 All user-facing English text must be removed from the final rendered output and replaced with professional, legal-grade Amharic.
 This applies to:
-- Jurisdiction text (e.g., "Art.
-1776 of the Civil Code").
-- In-line citations within facts.
-- All labels and placeholder text within the evidence sections, including both auto-linked and manual evidence forms.
+- Jurisdiction text, in-line citations, all labels, and placeholder text within evidence, facts, and relief sections.
 - **Rule 2.1.1: Modern Numeral Standard:** All numbers, especially legal article and proclamation numbers, must be rendered using modern Arabic numerals (e.g., "123", "2024") instead of traditional Geez numerals (e.g., "፻፳፫", "፪ሺ፳፬").
 This ensures consistency and modern readability across the entire platform.
+- **Rule 2.1.2: Amharic-Only Output:** The final rendered document (the preview pane) MUST be 100% Amharic.
+No English words or non-standard symbols (e.g., '%') are permitted.
+Numbers must be spelled out in Amharic script (e.g., `(አስር ሺህ ብር)`).

 ### 2.2.
 Requirement (B): The WYSIWYG "Prophetic Editor" Mandate
 To ensure clarity, grammatical correctness, and an intuitive user experience, the editor UI must, wherever possible, mirror the final rendered output.
 This "What You See Is What You Get" approach serves as a core principle for the platform's design.